Looking for books with lesbian characters? Here are 20 lesbian romance novels you'll obsess over!

 3. Honey girl by Morgan Rogers

-This book has so many tropes and elements that are really relatable.
+This book has many relatable elements.
 The main character suffers mental health issues and burnout after tirelessly working on her degree.
 This is something many can probably identify with.
 It also features an adorable friends and the found family trope.

 Good reads rating: 3.79